 type: "string"(required)full_text_searchable: true(required)language(string, optional) - Language for tokenization and, whenstemmingis enabled, for stemming (default:"en").
 Accepts short codes or full names (e.g.,"fr"or"french").
 See Language for the full list of supported languages.stemming(boolean, optional) - Whether to enable language-based stemming (default:false).
 See Stemming.

-- All fields support an optional
+- Full-text searchable fields support an optional

 descriptionfor documenting what the field contains.
 This is especially useful for agentic workflows where an LLM inspects the schema to understand how to query the index.